Moorgate tube crash: Background

 The London Underground—also known as the Underground or the Tube—is a public rapid transit system serving London and some parts of the adjacent counties of Buckinghamshire, Essex and Hertfordshire.
 The first line opened in 1863 and by 1975 the network contained 250 mi of route track; that year three million people used the service each day.
 The Tube was one of the safest methods of transport in Britain in 1975.
 Apart from suicides, there were only 14 deaths on the Underground between 1938 and 1975, 12 of which occurred in the 1953 Stratford crash.

 Moorgate station, in the City of London, was the terminus at the southern end of the Northern City Line, five stops and 2.6 mi from the northern end at Drayton Park.
 Moorgate is an interchange between the Underground network and suburban overground services.
-The station contains ten platforms; numbers 7 to 10 are deep level, and numbers 9 and 10 are used for the Northern City Line service.
+The station contains ten platforms; numbers 7 to 10 are deep level, and numbers 9 and 10 were used for the Northern City Line service.